How Much Does a Longevity Stack Cost?

 What is the best supplement to start with on a tight budget?

-Do longevity doctors spend this much on supplements?
+How much do longevity doctors actually spend on supplements?

 This content is for informational purposes only and is not medical advice.
 Consult a qualified healthcare provider before starting any supplement regimen.